What Styles of Animation are Out there?

 Of course, when producing an animation video for your organization, it’s important to match the right style of animation with both your branding and your intended market.

 Here’s a quick rundown of the top four animation styles that we produce here at Lumeo:

 Also referred to as a cinemagraph, this style of animation brings static images like photographs, slides and infographics to life by blending them with live-action clips, music and voice-overs.

-The drawback of photography-based animation is that the quality of the finished product is dependent upon the quality of the still images – if you don’t have great pics and graphics, you won’t wind up with a great video.
+The drawback of photography-based animated video production is that the quality of the finished product is dependent upon the quality of the still images – if you don’t have great pics and graphics, you won’t wind up with a great video.

 Whiteboard animation combines simple, hand-drawn animation on a traditional office ‘whiteboard’ with a descriptive voice-over to create an engaging, unique style of animated video.